 If the visa petition for your green card is approved, USCIS will issue its approval on Form I-797, "Notice of Action."
 Your Form I-797 will contain your priority date.

 To see what priority dates are becoming "current" (meaning that people with those dates are now becoming eligible for visas/green cards), check the Visa Bulletin published by the U.S. State Department every month.

 It shows a list of visa cutoff dates, in every category.
 In some cases, the categories are also broken down by country, due to the fact that there are per-country limits on visas, and the demand from those countries is especially high.
 This is usually true for China, India, Mexico, and the Philippines.

 If the Visa Bulletin shows "C" or "current" under your application category and your country of citizenship, it means that there are visas available under the said category for your country and you should either expect to see correspondence from the National Visa Center (NVC) soon or should, if you're adjusting status, prepare and submit your green card application.

-If the Visa Bulletin shows a date for your category and country, it means that all the people whose priority dates are prior to that date can apply for an immigrant visa under that category.
-So, when you see a date that's later than your own priority date, get ready to apply for your green card.
+If the Visa Bulletin doesn't have a "C" but instead shows a date for your category and country, it means that all the people whose priority dates are prior to that date can apply for an immigrant visa under that category.
+So, when you see a date that's later than your own priority date, get ready to apply for your immigrant visa and green card.